saharohan/React-Todo-App/README.md

 A Sample Todo App built with ReactJS and JavaScript/ES6.
-This Todo app is created with React functional Component and React Hooks as a part of the ReactJS learning exercises and diving more into it.
+This Todo app is created with React functional components and React Hooks as a part of the ReactJS learning exercises and to dive more into it.

 Check the demo hosted on Heroku - https://react---todo-app.herokuapp.com/